 Of course, most cases don’t have this much evidence.
 If an alleged victim disappears and there is only a little blood and a few people testify to seeing their spouse argue with them, for example, it would be easy enough for a good Vista murder lawyer to argue that the couple got in a fight and while there may have been an instance of domestic violence, the spouse walked away alive and well before disappearing.
 In some rare cases, if you truly believe your spouse is alive and in hiding, it may pay to hire an investigator to help you track them down to prove you did not commit murder.

-Whatever the case though, if your spouse has disappeared, you do not want to say anything to the police before first consulting with your Vista murder lawyer.
+Whatever the case though, if your spouse has disappeared, you do not want to say anything to the police before first consulting with your lawyer.
 Remember that whatever you say can be used against you.
 In fact, it can hurt you if you admit that you and your partner fought, but it can also hurt your case if you say you didn’t fight and then a witness contradicts that statement.

 A Recent Example

 The recent San Diego missing body murder case of alleged victim Jahi Turner shows it can be difficult to convict unless the circumstantial evidence is very powerful.
 Jahi Turner was missing 15 years ago at after he disappeared at age two while being watched by his mother’s boyfriend.
 The prosecution waited until recently to prosecute the defendant for murder because it thought it had substantially incriminating statements from the boyfriend.
-Criminal defense attorney Courtney Cutter was able to hang the jury on the basis that the circumstantial evidence did not prove her client guilty of the murder beyond a reasonable doubt.
+Attorney Courtney Cutter was able to hang the jury on the basis that the circumstantial evidence did not prove her client guilty of the murder beyond a reasonable doubt.
 Attorney Cutter later persuaded the San Diego judge to dismiss the charges entirely.

 If someone has disappeared and you worry you may be accused of hurting them, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.